Chocolate Planet: Joint activities

 received a "Red Carpet Award" for a Japanese comedy program called "Bakushou Red Carpet" that was broadcast on July 28, 2012.

 They have appeared on the TV show "Ariyoshi no Kabe" many times since December 28, 2015.

 Moreover, on January 14, 2019, they became the first MCs for the "Unbiased Reality Show Fetish Koi" which was video streamed on Abema TV.

 On January 31, 2019, they were also MCs for Asahi Television's "Karei-naru Ichizoku no Maverick" broadcast.

+On August 27, 2025, a new program co-hosted with Arashi's Kazunari Ninomiya was announced.
+Ninochoco Match is scheduled to start airing on September 3.

 In recent years Chocolate Planet has utilized SNS extensively.
 In addition to active YouTube pages, they also have attracted many followers on Instagram and TikTok.

-Performance Style
+Performance style

 Most of the performances by Chocolate Planet consist of humorous narratives known as konto.

 Osada generally takes the role of tsukkomi (straight man), providing a chance for Matsuo to crack jokes, make blunders, or act stupidly.
 Sometimes they reverse roles, and occasionally they perform gags in which the roles become blurred.

 This pair is also noted for their manzai performances, impersonations, and rhythmic material.
 Both Osada and Matsuo enjoy imitating other Japanese celebrities.
 For example, in 2017 Matsuo imitated the Japanese transgender talent Ikko, while pretending to be a beautician.

 Moreover, Osada has imitated the noted Kyōgen performer Izumi Motoya, attracting widespread applause.